-Business Risk - It is the potential variability in firm's earnings before interest and taxes resulting from the nature of the firm's business endeavours.
+Business Risk - The potential variability in firm's earnings before interest and taxes resulting from the nature of the firm's business endeavours.

-Capital Budgeting - It is decision-making process concerned with "whether or not

-- (i) the firm should invest funds in an attempt to make profit?" and - (ii) how to choose among competing projects.
+Capital Budgeting - It is decision-making process concerned with "whether or not (i) the firm should invest funds in an attempt to make profit?" and (ii) how to choose among competing projects.